sbaresearch/scanywhere/README.md

 Globally deploy your Internet measurements, scans and experiments leveraging cloud infrastructure and consumer-grade VPN subscriptions.

 ### Features
-* Providing Built-in support for many popoular VPN services: nordvpn, mullvad, surfshark, protonvpn, public internet access, hidemyass, cyberghost, ivpn, hide.me, warp
+* Providing built-in support for many popoular VPN services: nordvpn, mullvad, surfshark, protonvpn, public internet access, hidemyass, cyberghost, ivpn, hide.me, warp
 * Providing IPv6 support whenever it is available by the VPN service (e.g., Mullvad)
 * Allowing to add an ephemeral Cloudflare Warp hop after the original VPN connection (helping to provide IPv6 connectivity in all countries supported by the original VPN service)
 * Out-of-the-box solution for running epehemeral wireguard VPNs across all available regions on AWS EC2